Any why they’re remarkable

 Original Post: My View on the Proposed rate increase in Hunting Fees

-Rick was interviewed in a recent article in the Reminder News
+Rick was interviewed in a recent article in the Reminder News about the proposed 100% increase in hunting license fees (ridiculous!).

 This is a different post from the previous ones in this series, but I think that’s a positive.
 There are many ways to write remarkable posts.